 Cincinnati, OH 43223

 The methodological quality of three foundational law enforcement drug influence evaluation validation studies — This paper published in the Journal of Negative Results in BioMedicine on November 4, 2013, identifies the scientific studies commonly cited in American criminal trials as evidence of the drug influence evaluation (DIE) accuracy of DREs.
 The research examines the accuracy of diagnostic tests and diagnostic research methodology, concluding that “the three validation studies commonly cited in American criminal prosecutions to quantify the accuracy of current US law enforcement DIE practice, did no reference testing of driving performance or physical or mental impairment, investigated tests different from those currently employed by US law enforcement, used methodologies that biased accuracies, and reported DIE accuracy statistics that are not externally valid.
 The LEDA accuracies reported by these studies do not quantify the accuracy of the DIE process now used by US law enforcement.
 These validation studies do not validate current DIE practice.”

-Find a Lawyer for Drug Recognition Expert Cases in Columbus, OH
+Find a Lawyer for Drug Recognition Expert Cases in Cincinnati, OH

-Brian Joslyn is a Columbus criminal defense attorney who represents alleged offenders all over Franklin County, Madison County, Fairfield County, Delaware County, Pickaway County, and Licking County.
+Brian Joslyn is a Cincinnati criminal defense attorney who represents alleged offenders all over Hamilton County, Greene County, Clinton County, Butler County, Clermont County, and Franklin County.

 You can receive a complete evaluation of your case during a free consultation as soon as you call (513) 339-6289 or submit an online form.